sam0x17/docify/README.md

 examples from elsewhere in your workspace directly within rust docs comments, with the option to make these examples runnable or ````ignore`.

-The intent behind this is to allow you to showcase your best examples and tests directly in your docs, without having to update them in two places every time there is a change.
+The intent behind docify is to allow you to showcase your best examples and tests directly in your docs, without having to update them in two places every time there is a change.
 It also encourages a methodology where crate authors better document their tests, since they can now showcase these directly in their doc comments.